Plebware/Plebware.github.io/author/news/_posts/2026-08-11-plebware-field-report-publishing-machine.md

 ---
 layout: post
-title: "PlebWare Field Report: When the Publishing Machine Works"
+title: "PlebWare Field Test And Report"
 date: 2026-08-11
 ---

 <!-- PLEBVOX:START -->
-# 🔑 PlebWare Field Report: When the Publishing Machine Works
+# 🔑 PlebWare Field Report: When the Publishing Machine Works.

 There are moments when a project stops being an experiment and starts becoming a working system.